Mission & Values

 Throughout these changes, Belmont Day School has remained a bold, remarkable, inspiring community of learners and leaders.

 Belmont Day School’s newest addition, which opened in 2019, is a 25,000-square-foot building that is a hub for community activities and STEAM curricula.
-Called “the Barn” as a nod to our campus roots, this facility houses a second full-size gymnasium, plus a science classroom, studios for art and woodworking, and the IMPACT Lab that highlights engineering and robotics initiatives.
+Called “the Barn” as a nod to our campus roots, this facility houses a second full-size gymnasium, plus a science classroom, studios for art and woodworking, and the IMPACT Lab that highlights engineering and innovation initiatives.

-Belmont Day School is governed by a 26-member board of trustees consisting of elected parents, alumni, faculty, community members, and the head of school.
+Belmont Day School is governed by a board of trustees consisting of elected parents, alumni, faculty, community members, and the head of school.
 Our school always has been, and always will be, a mission-driven organization that is inspired to fulfill its statement of purpose.
 Perhaps this is why so many alumni, long after graduation, can still name Belmont Day School’s six core values.